theonedev/tod/readme.md

 ## Run CI/CD Job Against Local Change

 Tod is able to run CI/CD job against uncommitted code in your working directory to avoid the commmit/push/run/check loop.
 Under the hood, it stashes local changes to a commit and pushes to server under a temporal ref to run specified job.
-Log of running job is streamed back to tod  so that you can check log and job status without leaving terminal.
+Log of running job is streamed back to tod  so that you can check job progress and status without leaving terminal.

 ![tod](./tod.gif)